Contact us: +254 725 34 39 32 info@fwafrica.net

 Sponsorship opportunity available

-Food Sustainability, Nutrition & Security
+Food Security, Nutrition & Safety

 To make it worse, some of the countries which are projected to have the highest populations and high rates of urbanisation in future such as Nigeria, Tanzania, Ethiopia, Egypt, DRC and many others are also the most food insecure, relying on vast quantities of food imports from overseas.
-However, these countries are not the only ones facing a growing gap in food security due to their population explosion and rising demand for food – both fresh and packaged – in Africa.

 Sponsorship opportunity available

-Food Innovation
+Food Technology & Innovation

 Sponsorship opportunity available